Skip to content

 :operating <frame-id|nil>} ;; result of full resolution (nil = ambiguous)

-The triple-shape lets a tool UI render both "you have pinned X" (the selection) and "writes will go to X" (the resolved frame) — useful when the two diverge (e.g. tier-1 override on the current call, or sole-registered tier-3 fallthrough that the user hasn't explicitly chosen).
+The shape lets a tool UI render "you have pinned X" (the selection), "writes will go to X" (the resolved frame), and "these are the app frames vs the tool frames present" (:app-frames:frames).
+When :app-frames holds exactly one id while :frames holds more, the session is single-app-plus-tool-frame and :operating auto-resolved to that lone app frame (no select-frame! was needed).
+The selection and resolved frame diverge on a tier-1 override on the current call, or a sole-app tier-3 fallthrough the user hasn't explicitly chosen.

 MCP / RPC surfacing.
 Tools that expose pair surfaces over MCP / RPC SHOULD enumerate the three ops in their tool catalogue under stable names (typically set-operating-frame, reset-operating-frame, get-operating-frame).
-The runtime contract does not pin the wire names — only the semantics — but cross-tool consistency lets a user trained on re-frame-pair2 carry the mental model to re-frame-pair-improver, Causa, or Story without relearning the resolver.
+The runtime contract does not pin the wire names — only the semantics — but cross-tool consistency lets a user trained on re-frame2-pair carry the mental model to re-frame-pair-improver, Xray, or Story without relearning the resolver.

 Worked example — multi-frame pair session